-Need to remove or replace your vehicles air safety bag?
-We are a team of certified ASE mechanics that have create this guide for you to help you with the repair or to see what you are paying for when having your car repaired at a garage.
+Need to remove or replace your vehicle's airbag?
 Though this system does inflate rapidly when activate there is no danger when working with airbag systems once the car battery is disconnected.
 Let's jump right in!

 An automotive airbag safety system is designed to help keep passengers safe in the event of an accident by inflating itself when a car strikes an object at speeds above 8 to 14 MPH.
 It also automatically deflates at temperatures of above 200°F in case of fire to allow the occupant to exit the vehicle.